This another one of our case studies involving work to pebbledashed houses, something we get asked to paint quite frequently.

 The benefits of having this system on your house is the fact that not only does the house NOT need painting for up to 20 years, it actively repels rainwater, cures and prevents damp and doesn’t fade.

 Why not contact us today and talk to us about a makeover and wall coating treatment for YOUR pebble-dashed house?!
+All work comes with an insurance backed 20 year guarantee.

 Of course we don’t just apply our special guaranteed coatings to this type of house, we can do brick walls, render, stone and so on, so be sure to check out our GALLERY pages in the menu bar!